durgadhatri/DurgaODLdoc/rds_and_ec2/rdspage4.md

 #### In this task, you will create an Amazon RDS database in the same VPC as your EC2 instance to connect with it.

-1. In the unified bar, type **RDS** and select the RDS service.
+1. In the unified search bar, type **RDS** and select the RDS service.
 You will be navigated to RDS dashboard.

     ![](./images/img01.png)